We Are 100% Ready For Online OR Hybrid Learning!

 Social Studies and History instruction in each grade level follow Common Core State Standards Initiatives and current events utilizing Scholastic News.
 Students demonstrate learning through research, writing, presentations, and creative projects.

 Science in the classroom is designed for building inquiry and STEM skills and is optimized for learning in the classroom or at home, on a laptop, tablet, or using a science textbook.
 The digital curriculum, virtual labs, and hands-on activities develop important critical-thinking skills that prepare students for success in future science courses and the workplace.
-The curriculum is a balance of Earth Science, Physical Science, and the Life Sciences.
+The curriculum is a balance of Earth Science, Physical Science, and Life Science.